The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 What is a C Corporation?

-Read More: What is a C-Corporation?
+Read More: What is a C Corporation?

 Can I serve as the company’s plan administrator and record-keeper?

 Yes.
 In fact, under ERISA law, all employees of the company must be allowed to roll money into the Plan and must be given the same investment options.
 Internal Revenue Code Section 401(a)(4) provides that, under a qualified retirement plan, contributions or benefits provided under the plan must not discriminate in favor of highly compensated employees (HCEs).
-As a result, it is imperative that all employees of the new benefits are notified of the new 401(k) Plan and provided with the same contribution and investment options.
-In general, all employees that work at least 1000 hours during the year must be offered plan benefits.
+As a result, it is imperative that all employees of the new benefits are notified of the new 401(k) plan and provided with the same contribution and investment options.
+In general, all employees that work at least 1,000 hours during the year must be offered plan benefits.

 Do I need to use a special financial institution to open the 401(k) plan bank account?

 In developing our structure, our in-house retirement tax professionals have carefully examined and researched IRS and Department of Labor guidance to design a structure that is fully compliant with IRS and ERISA rules.
-Each client of the IRA Financial Group is assigned an individual retirement tax professional who will help customize a structure that satisfies his or her financial and retirement needs while ensuring the structure is developed in full compliance with IRS and ERISA rules and requirements.
+Each client of IRA Financial is assigned an individual retirement tax professional who will help customize a structure that satisfies his or her financial and retirement needs while ensuring the structure is developed in full compliance with IRS and ERISA rules and requirements.
 Our services include:

-Establishment of “C” Corporation including Filing Fees;
+Establishment of C Corporation including Filing Fees

 Filing LLC Articles of Incorporation with the state;